AngryTengri/cv/README.md

 **Unity Developer, XYZ Reality**
 *Jul 2024 – Present*
-{C++, C#, Unity, Figma}
+{C++, C#, .NET, Unity, Figma}
 - Delivered 40+ features for HoloSite, XYZ Reality’s engineering-grade AR platform for millimeter-accurate BIM overlays, doubling software team output by enhancing UI, backend workflows, and network tools.
-- Saved £500k annually by replacing Unity license with a custom C++ implementation, regaining full platform control and accelerating development cycles.
+- Saved £500k annually by replacing Unity license with a custom C++ implementation and Vulkan Engine, regaining full platform control and accelerating development cycles.
-- Worked closely with both the engineering team and the on site staff to resolve technical issues as they would arise.
+- Collaborated with backend engineers to build C#/.NET Core services for internal tooling, including REST APIs and data sync tools deployed to Azure.
 - Code used daily by 40+ engineers across major infrastructure projects in 7 countries across the world.

 **XR Developer, Animorph**
 *Oct 2023 – Jun 2024*
-{C#, Unity, Unreal, ARCore, ARKit}
+{C++, C#, Unity, Unreal, iOS, Android}
 - Developed CrossSense, an MR app with a custom local LLM model as a virtual assistant for elderly people, becoming a finalist of Longitude Prize and secured £300k funding.
 - Built a full standalone MR tool for stroke and Alzheimer’s therapy in collaboration with UK medical institutions, helping further raise funding from Innovate UK.
-- Created an iOS and Android AR game for young patients to explore the hospital during their stay, improving their wellbeing.
+- Created an iOS and Android AR applications for young patients to explore the hospital during their stay, improving their wellbeing.

 **XR Developer, UCL Institute of Cognitive Neuroscience**
 *May 2023 – Oct 2023*